raspberrypilearning/parent-detector/en/step_3.md

 ## Connect the camera

 --- task ---
-Before turning on your Raspberry Pi, connect the Camera Module to it.
+Before turning on your Raspberry Pi, connect the Camera Module.

 [[[rpi-picamera-connect-camera]]]
 --- /task ---